 Solar-powered heating and air conditioning

-One example is the first-of-its-kind SunSource Home Energy System, which was introduced by Lennox this year.
+One example is the first-of-its-kind SunSource Home Energy System, which was introduced by Lennox.
 It’s a solar-powered central heating and cooling system that reduces overall household electricity consumption without the costs associated with traditional solar installations.

 The SunSource system is based on a high-efficiency air conditioner or heat pump that is solar-ready, which means a homeowner can add solar modules to create a solar energy system, if and when they want one.
 Gonzalez-Maertens says the homeowner will be able to reduce the energy demand of their home just with the high-efficiency equipment, but will be able to save even more when they add the solar component.